cds-snc/terraform-modules/README.md

 ## Why would you use this repo

 - This code is currently in use in several products
-- This code is tested by terratest
+- This code is tested by Terratest
+- This code embeds security features
 - This code is fully documented
 - This code follows what CDS SREs consider best practices
 - The more people that use it the better it is.